boruchzidell/quotehive/README.md

 ## Technical Notes and Decisions

+// Some of this is outdated.
+Needs to be fixed.

 - architecture notes
 - ERD diagram
 - content negotiation depending on whether the request was via Twilio webhook or a plain HTTP request to the API.